 _scoreand any other fields you want to the document table.

-At this point, you’re doing a multi-column sort: first by
+At this point, you’re sorting by the`timestamp` field.

 Your table now sorts documents from most to least relevant.